Hazleton Workers’ Compensation FAQ

 Q: Am I Eligible for Workers’ Compensation if I Am Traveling or Working Remotely?

 A: That depends.
-Pennsylvania has something called the “coming and going rule”, which essentially means that employees are not covered by workers compensation when commuting to or from work.
+Pennsylvania has something called the “coming and going rule”, which essentially means that employees are not covered by when commuting to or from work.
 However, this rule does have a caveat: it applies only to stationary employees, or employees who have a fixed place of commute that they go to and from on a daily basis.

 allentown workers comp attorneyIf, however, you are a traveling employee (meaning you have no fixed place of employment and travel to various locations by necessity of your job), you are covered by workers’ comp during that travel.
 So an office employee who gets into a car accident on her way home from work cannot file for workers’ compensation, but a cable technician who gets into an accident while traveling to a job in a company vehicle can.